 Consumers all across America have to choose between filling life-saving prescriptions and paying rent, buying food and affording other critical essentials.
-Across the country, 28 percent of consumers ages 19 to 64 say they have not taken their prescription drugs as their health care provider has prescribed them because of cost, according to AARP research.
-For example, the price of the popular diabetes drug, Lantus, increased by 62 percent from 2012 to 2017.
-See what percentage of residents in your state with several common ailments have been impacted by high prescription drug costs.
+It is outrageous for Americans to pay more than three times what people in other countries pay for the same medicines.
+Prices for prescription drugs keep rising.
+For example, the price of a cancer drug, Revlimid, increased by 44 percent from 2015 to 2020.
+See what percentage of residents in your state with several common ailments have been impacted by unfair, high prescription drug prices.

 How High Prescription Drug Prices Gouge 50-Plus Americans in Every State